IAM Automation: How App Access Works With Identity Providers

 FAQ

-Most teams get their first automated workflows running within days rather than the extended implementation timelines enterprise tools typically require.
-From there, you can progressively automate more complex workflows.
-Organizations implementing identity governance automation typically see significant time savings that compound over subsequent years.
+Most teams get their first automated workflows running within days, not the multi-month timelines enterprise tools typically require.
+From there, you can progressively expand coverage to more complex workflows.
+The time savings compound as more of your routine coordination work moves off your plate.

 Yes.
-Orchestration layers coordinate access across applications regardless of whether they support SCIM, SAML, or OIDC protocols.
-The layer tracks approvals and provisioning status for all applications while triggering provisioning automation where integrations exist and creating documented workflows where manual provisioning is required.
+The service desk coordinates access across applications regardless of whether they support SCIM, SAML, or OIDC.
+The agent tracks approvals and provisioning status for every application, triggering automated provisioning where integrations exist and routing documented manual workflows where they don't.

-Rather than redesigning your approval logic, orchestration mirrors your current workflows.
-If your process routes software requests to managers, then to IT, the automated workflow follows the same path with automatic routing, context delivery, and escalation.
-The difference is eliminating manual coordination between each step.
+The service desk mirrors your current approval logic instead of replacing it.
+If your process routes software requests to managers, then to IT, the agent follows the same path with automatic routing, full context delivery, and escalation when approvals stall.
+The difference is the manual coordination between each step disappears.

-Automation handles routine requests matching defined criteria while routing exceptions to appropriate decision-makers with full context.
-When a request falls outside standard parameters, the system escalates to designated approvers rather than attempting to automate judgment calls.
+The agent handles routine requests matching defined criteria and routes exceptions to the right decision-makers with full context.
+When a request falls outside standard parameters, the agent escalates to designated approvers rather than attempting to automate the judgment call.
+Human-in-the-loop controls stay in your hands.